mars0i/forage/README.md

 # forage
-Random foraging models in Clojure (with help from bits of the MASON ABM library).
+Random foraging models in Clojure.
 Work in progress.

 <!-- (Preliminary work appeared in the foond repo.) -->